 6) Mulch the planting site to retain soil moisture and keep competing growth from coming up around the rose bush.

-Watering: Keep white out roses moist at all times.
+Watering: Keep roses moist at all times.
 Water around the roots rather than overhead (or showering).

 Fertilization: Fertilize with an organic rose fertilizer once a month.
 Use organic fertilizer rather than synthetic fertilizers as synthetics can promote weak growth and your rose will have more foliage and fewer flowers.

-Pruning: Avoid pruning the white out roses at all in the first 2 to 3 years.
+Pruning: Avoid pruning the roses at all in the first 2 to 3 years.
 Sterilize your sharp pruning shears with hot water or rubbing alcohol.
 This guarantees a cleaner, healthier cut.
 Always prune at an angle and not straight across.
-Activate the white out roses into growth and blooming by pruning it back a little in the spring after the last hard freeze.
-Keep the white out roses under control or if you want it smaller than it’s 3-feet wide by 4-inches tall size by pruning it back in the late summer or early fall.
+Activate the roses into growth and blooming by pruning it back a little in the spring after the last hard freeze.
+Keep the roses under control or if you want it smaller than it’s 3-feet wide by 4-inches tall size by pruning it back in the late summer or early fall.
 Remove dead or old canes at any time.
-Also cut very thin canes that might be coming up from the ground.
+Also, cut very thin canes that might be coming up from the ground.
 Prune your mature plants by using the 1/3 rule each year in the spring.
 Remove 1/3 of the oldest canes and any stems that are damaged, diseased or dead.